-San Antonio, Texas, home to more than one million people, is well known for its vibrant nightlife.
-Businesses planning on selling alcohol, whether they’re restaurants, bars, or other establishments, must go through the Texas Alcoholic Beverage Commission (TABC).
+San Antonio, Texas, home to more than one million people, is well-known for its vibrant nightlife.
+Businesses planning on selling alcohol, whether they are restaurants, bars, or other establishments, must go through the Texas Alcoholic Beverage Commission (TABC).

-In order to obtain a permit in San Antonio, a business must meet the established criteria, and the process can be challenging.
+In order to obtain a permit in San Antonio, a business must meet the TABC license or permit established criteria, and the process can be challenging.
 Fortunately, Monshaugen & Van Huff, P.C. has years of experience in helping companies gain the proper approval.

-A manufacturer license is one issued to wineries, distilleries, and breweries so they can make, transport, or sell to wholesalers and distributors.
+A manufacturing license or permit is one issued to wineries, distilleries, and breweries so they can make, transport, or sell to wholesalers and distributors.

-A retail license is the most common.
-It allows the permit-holder to sell alcoholic beverages for on- or offsite consumption to the ultimate consumer.
+A retail license or permit is the most common.
+It allows the permit-holder to sell alcoholic beverages for on- or off-premise consumption to the ultimate consumer.

-A distributor license allows the holder to import alcoholic beverages to its place of business for distribution to companies to sell.
+A distribution license or permit allows the holder to import alcoholic beverages to its place of business for distribution to companies to sell.

-Manufacturer and distributor permits are primarily for business-to-business (B2B) sales, while retail licenses are for the sale of alcohol directly to the consumer for onsite or offsite consumption, such as a restaurant, bar, or liquor store.
+Manufacturing and distribution licenses and permits are primarily for business-to-business (B2B) sales, whereas retail licenses and permits are for the sale of alcohol directly to the consumer for on- or off-premise consumption, such as a restaurant, bar, or liquor store.

 Businesses can only hold one type of license at a time.
-Applying for multiple tiers will result in the Texas agency denying the application.
+Applying for multiple tiers will result in the TABC denying the application.